informal-org/informal/appy/templates/docs/tutorial.md

         "May": 5, "June": 6, "July": 7, "August": 8,
         "September": 9, "October": 10, "November": 11, "December": 12}

-# List of map elements with key & value flipped.
+# Invert the keys and values in the months map
 for month_str, month_num in months:
     { month_num : month_str }
 ```